-The members of the Board of Directors of the Company do not participate in the capital of other companies as unlimited liability partners and do not own more than 25 per cent of the capital of another company.

-The members of the Board of Directors of the Company participate in the management of other companies as follows:

-Bilian Lyubomirov Balev is the Executive Director and Deputy Chairman of the Board of Directors of Bulgarian Development Bank AD.
+1. Bilian Lyubomirov Balev (released from the BD in October 2017) was the Executive Director and Deputy Chairman of the Board of Directors of Bulgarian Development Bank AD.
 Mr. Balev is also a partner in Fininvest Ltd. and owns 99% of the company's capital.
 The Company is a foreign legal entity incorporated and existing under the laws of the United Kingdom of Great Britain and Northern Ireland.

-Iliya Vasilev Kirchev is Executive Director and member of the Board of Directors of Bulgarian Development Bank AD.
+2. Iliya Vasilev Kirchev (released from the BF in October 2017) was the Executive Director and member of the Board of Directors of Bulgarian Development Bank AD.
 Mr. Kirchev is a member of the management body of the following non-profit entities: Academy 2007 Foundation and "Dr. Hristo Adzharov 2010" Community Center - Plovdiv.

-Kostadin Bozhikov Munev has no participation in other companies or cooperatives within the meaning of Art.
+3. Rumen Mitrov is the Executive officer and deputy chairman of the Management board of the Bulgarian Development Bank AD.
+4. Nikolay Dimitrov is the Executive officer and member of the Management board of the Bulgarian Development bank AD.
+5. Kostadin Munev has no participation in other companies or cooperatives within the meaning of Art.
 247 par.
 2, pt.
 (4) of the Commerce Act.

-As at 31.12.2016, the registered capital of the Company is 7,643,000 /seven million six hundred forty-three thousand/ leva and is distributed into 76,430 / seventy-six thousand four hundred and thirty/ shares with par value of 100 /one hundred / BGN each.
+As at 31.12.2017, the registered capital of the Company is 7,643,000 /seven million six hundred forty-three thousand/ leva and is distributed into 76,430 / seventy-six thousand four hundred and thirty/ shares with par value of 100 /one hundred / BGN each.
 The shares are ordinary, materialized, registered and indivisible, each share entitling to one vote.
 The capital of the Company is fully paid up.